-I’ve had a desk and home office space since my early 20’s.
-When I was living in a studio apartment.
+I’ve had a desk and home office space since my early 20s.
+At that time I was living in a studio apartment.

-It has always been a place where I keep all financial documents.
-And my computer, personal finance tips, and resources such as books, and investment newsletters.
+My home office has always been a place where I keep all financial documents.
+Also, my computer, other resources such as books, and investment newsletters.

-Currently, I use a spare bedroom for my home office.
+Currently, I use a spare bedroom in our single-family home for my office.
 It’s my money space.

 Put The Right Insurance In Place

 Not carrying the right insurance in the proper amounts is a huge financial risk.
-Insurance is a must when considering your short-term financial goals.
+A risk that no one can afford to take.

 On the other hand, remember not to over-insure.
-Insurance agents love to sell insurance.
+Because insurance agents love to sell insurance.
 So be smart about it.

 Besides, having appropriate medical insurance is a must.
 Health care services can be very expensive.
 And sink your financial ship very fast if you are not prepared.